VyperCore/bucket/docs/covergroups.md

 ```
 ---
 ### Tier and tags
-If you wish to filter coverpoints or allow for easier searching in the coverage viewer then you can set a tier and/or tags per coverpoint instance.
+If you wish to filter coverpoints then you can set a tier and/or tags per coverpoint instance.
 These are optionally applied to each within the covergroup setup phase.
 <br>

 `Tier`: A coverpoint's tier is set to 0 by default, which is the highest priority.
 Any value can be set.
 When running a simulation, the tier_level can be set by the testbench which will disable coverpoints of a lower priority tier.